Careers blog: Top 5 skills recruiters are looking for and how to develop them

 To stand out from the competition, these are the skills you will need to be able to show to recruiters:

-Recruiters have high expectations of graduates from one of the country’s top business schools, and one of their expectations is that you will be genuinely interested in business.
-This means that you are knowledgeable about the industry and the company you’re applying for, and that you can discuss current affairs and business news confidently and have an opinion about them.
-Building your commercial awareness takes time – it is not something you can learn the night before an interview – and the best way to develop it is by following the news, reading industry-specific journals, reading companies’ annual reports and meeting people from the industry.
+Recruiters have high expectations of graduates from top business schools.
+One of their expectations is that you will be genuinely interested in their industry, their business, relevant topics and the broader market.
+This means that to secure a role you’ll want to be knowledgeable about the industry trends, competitive landscape, the company and role that you’re applying for, and that you can discuss current affairs and business news confidently with an informed opinion.
+That’s the end goal, but building this commercial awareness takes time.
+The best way to develop it is by doing a little bit each day: following the news, reading industry-specific journals, reading companies’ annual reports and meeting people from the industry.